-Norfolk is the educational hub of the region, home to ODU, Norfolk State University, Tidewater Community College, Virginia Wesleyan, and Eastern Virginia Medical School.
-With seven additional colleges, universities, and four additional community colleges throughout Hampton Roads, combined with other specialized educational institutions listed below, these schools provide a variety of courses, locations, and traditions to suit a wide range of people.
+Norfolk is the educational hub of the region, home to Old Dominion University, Norfolk State University, Eastern Virginia Medical School, and Tidewater Community College.
+With five additional colleges or universities and two additional community colleges throughout Hampton Roads, combined with other specialized educational institutions, these schools provide a variety of courses, locations, and traditions to suit a wide range of people.
 The educational programs in the Hampton Roads region, especially Norfolk, contribute to the development of a highly-skilled talent pool that benefits all types of businesses in Norfolk, VA.

 Norfolk Higher Education Institutions

 EASTERN VIRGINIA MEDICAL SCHOOL (EVMS)